Linaro/lava/man/lava-run.rst

 *******

-``lava-run`` runs a LAVA test job on the reserved device, as scheduled by the ``lava-server`` and publish the test result back to the server.
+``lava-run`` runs a LAVA test job on the reserved device, as scheduled by the ``lava-master`` and publish the test result back to the server.
 Jobs are scheduled by the server but can also be run by calling ``lava-run`` directly.